-Esri Collector for ArcGIS: Capture High-Accuracy Data
+Esri ArcGIS Collector: Capture High-Accuracy Data

-Collector for ArcGIS® is an app that’s available on smartphones and tablets that utilizes your GPS location to perform field data collection.
+ArcGIS Collector® is an app that’s available on smartphones and tablets that utilizes your GPS location to perform field data collection.
 Although applicable for certain workloads, the accuracy of these smartphones and tablets can vary, and often can’t meet certain project requirements for high accuracy.
 In these types of scenarios, you’ll require another GPS device that is capable of meeting these requirements.

 My name is Kevin and I’m a product engineer on the Collector team.
 However, one of my specialties is working with high-accuracy GPS receivers.
 When we talk high-accuracy, we mean a project that is constrained by certain accuracy requirements.
 Some common projects that benefit from high accuracy include